Shahzaib695/Ai-Data-Science/README.md

 # Python Fundamentals

-A comprehensive repository containing fundamental Python concepts and tutorials implemented through Jupyter Notebooks.
+A comprehensive repository containing fundamental Python concepts and tutorials implemented through Python scripts and Jupyter Notebooks.

 ## 📚 Overview

 This repository is dedicated to learning and understanding the core concepts of Python programming.
-It includes interactive Jupyter Notebooks that cover various fundamental topics with explanations, examples, and exercises.
+It includes organized examples, practice sets, and notebook-based assignments covering basic through intermediate topics.

-## 📂 Contents
+## 📂 Repository Structure

-The repository contains Jupyter Notebooks covering essential Python topics such as:
+- `Python-Fundamentals/`
+  - Chapter folders for Python basics, strings, lists, dictionaries, loops, functions, file handling, and object-oriented programming
+  - Practice sets and sample projects such as the Snake, Water, Gun game
+  - Revision materials for object-oriented programming concepts
+- `SMIT Class/`
+  - Structured class work from SMIT
+  - Assignments and lecture notebooks organized by class number
+  - Contains the full set of work taught in the SMIT course

+## 🧠 Topics Covered

+This repository includes code examples and exercises for:
+- Variables and data types
+- Strings, lists, tuples, dictionaries, and sets
-- Data types and variables
+- Conditional expressions and loops
-- Control flow (loops, conditionals)
-- Functions and modules
+- Functions and recursion
-- Object-oriented programming
-- File handling
+- File handling and text processing
+- Object-oriented programming, classes, inheritance, and special methods
-- Error handling and exceptions
+- Modular programming, comments, and package usage
-- And more...

 ## 🚀 Getting Started

 ### Prerequisites
 - Python 3.x
-- Jupyter Notebook or JupyterLab
+- Jupyter Notebook or JupyterLab for `.ipynb` files
-- Required Python libraries (listed in individual notebooks)
+- Required Python libraries if specified in individual notebooks

 ### Installation